 Students have the option of registering for 0, 1.5 or 3 credits.
-Foreign students registering for an Internship in the United States must register for 1.5 or 3 credits.
+International students registering for an Internship in the United States must register for 1.5 or 3 credits.
 Credits cannot be used to meet Core or Focus Area requirements.
 The cost of an Internship is as follows:

-- ▶ 0 credit: \$50 registration fee
+▶ 0 credit: \$55 registration fee

-- ▶ 1.5 credit:: \$330 registration fee
+▶ 1.5 credit:: \$345 registration fee

-- ▶ 3.0 credits: \$600 registration fee
+▶ 3.0 credits: \$630 registration fee

 A registered intern must comply with all regulations pertaining to health insurance, including payment or waiver of coverage.
-Both health insurance coverage and financial arrangements must be made with the Finance & Accounting Office prior to leaving campus for an Internship.
-If the Internship extends beyond one trimester, the intern needs to contact the Internship Office, register for the extension and show proof of health insurance coverage to the Finance & Accounting Office.
+Both health insurance coverage and financial arrangements must be made with Administrative and Financial Services prior to leaving campus for an Internship.
+If the Internship extends beyond one trimester, the intern needs to contact AIS, register for the extension and show proof of health insurance coverage to Administrative and Financial Services.
 A student must complete one trimester of a full-time Internship to be eligible for an Internship extension.